 When recommending xylitol products to your patients, be sure that you are recommending products that are 100% xylitol.
 You want to make sure that there is no mannitol, maltitol, sorbitol, or HSH (blended polyols) as they cavity causing bacteria thrive on these sweeteners.
 There are also a number of companies out there touting their products as containing xylitol and being tooth friendly while the main sweetener is labeled as HSH followed by low levels of xylitol and significant levels of acid.
 Any dental candies that are labeled "sours" you can assume are going to have high levels of acid.
 Check the ingredients, not just the front label claims before recommending them to your patients.
 The products we list on the products page of this website will have more information.

-The evidence of xylitol's healthful benefits is difficult to dismiss or take lightly.
+The evidence of xylitol's dental benefits are difficult to dismiss or take lightly.
 With its sweetness, low glycemic index, and multifaceted benefits continue to make xylitol more appealing.
-Since patient compliance has an extensive impact on costs and strategies for dental care, all dentists should find something to smile about when it comes to xylitol.
+Since patient compliance has an extensive impact on costs and strategies for dental care, all dentists should find something to smile about when it comes to xylitol dental benefits.
 Xylitol is widely available in health food stores in a variety of forms such as candy, toothpaste, mouthwash, floss, gums, mints, and as a bulk sweetener.

 Use Xylitol toothpaste, mouthwash, and nasal spray upon waking up